Why Do Cyclists Shave Their Legs?

 The lower the resistance on your body, the faster you’ll be able to drive.
 So, in other words, shaving your legs can help you ride your bike faster!

-So, a lot of professionals actually shave their legs for the minor speed boost it offers.
+So, a lot of professionals actually use an electric razor on their legs for the minor speed boost it offers.

 Cooling